Student Records Office

 - Graduation Application to apply for graduation in a specific term.

-Have your Faculty Advisor, 1st-Year Advisor, or Next Step Advisor help you fill out the drop/add slip and process it.
-(REMEMBER: Check the important date sheet; during the middle of each semester you must get your instructor to approve your withdrawal!
-Drops/withdrawals are processed in Student Records (at our Centers), 1st-Year Advising Center, or Next Step Advising Center.).
+Have your Faculty Advisor or CARE Advisor help you fill out the drop/add slip and process it.
+(REMEMBER: Check the important date sheet; during the middle of each semester you must get your instructor to approve your withdrawal.
+Drops/withdrawals are processed in Student Records (at our Centers) or the Center for Advising, Retention, & Engagement.).

 1. Go to the Student Self-Service Login Page.